Kenan-Jiang/PDF2Page-with-OCR/README.md

 # colab_pdf_parser
 This repo contains a colab notebook that parses pdfs in google drive into text files for further analysis
+## Basic Overview
+If you have a lot of PDFs scanned in your google drive and you cannot do NLP analysis on it, you are in the RIGHT place!!!<br />
+Our project parser and organize your text for you, all you need is to put your PDFs in a common folder.
 ## How to use it
- 1. Have a folder of PDFs that you want to run OCR on in your google drive.
+ 1. Have a folder of PDFs that you want to run OCR on in your google drive. (ex.
+PDFs)
  2. Save this main.ipynb colab notebook in your google drive.
  3. Open the main.ipynb and change the first cell accordingly:<br />
     a.
 Input folder’s [google id](https://ploi.io/documentation/mysql/where-do-i-get-google-drive-folder-id)<br />